datum360/Datum360-API-User-Guides/Matthew/PIM360/Activity/POST submit EIC liveview association import.md

 # POST /etl_queue/activities/eic_related_obj_assoc/liveivew

 ## Description
-Submits an EIC relatated object association activity.
-Specifying an EIC to import into and a liveview query to determine which tags to import
+Submits an EIC related object association activity.
+Specifying an EIC to import into and a liveview query to determine which tags to import.

 ## Required Capabilities
 * CanUseAPI